SHARE

 Why is January 6th a public holiday in Sweden?

-Trettondedag jul, literally "the thirteenth day of Christmas" always falls on January 6th, which this year is a Friday.
-It's a public holiday in Sweden meaning many people have a day off.
+Trettondedag jul, literally "the thirteenth day of Christmas" always falls on January 6th.
+It's a public holiday in Sweden, although the fact that it this year falls on a Saturday means most people won't have the day off.
 But why is it celebrated it at all?

 Why is January 6th a public holiday in Sweden?